linkdata/rinse/README.md

 as soon as the stage is complete or fails.
 When the job is removed, all it's files are overwritten before they are deleted from the container filesystem.

+- We extract metadata about the document using [Apache Tika](https://tika.apache.org/) and save it with the document file name plus `.json`.

 The original document is renamed to `input` with it's extension preserved and made read-only before invoking the next stage.